AdaptivMCP/AdaptivMCP/README.md

   - Uses your GitHub token(s) and respects your repo and branch protections.
   - Exposes a curated set of GitHub tools (read/write) over MCP.

-- A controller contract and workflows (your product layer):
+- Controller workflows and prompts (your product layer):
-  - A versioned `controller_contract` tool that describes the tool surface and safety expectations.
   - Recommended controller prompts and workflows that teach the AI to always work on feature branches, run tests, and open PRs instead of pushing directly to `main`.

 - Clear separation of responsibilities: